 STOCK UPDATE!
 With the pandemic and resulting electronic chip shortages causing havoc in the global camera industry, retailers are struggling to stock enough of some of the most popular camera models.
 But don't despair!
 We've scoured the web to find retailers near you who'll either have the Nikon D7500 in stock right now, or else available for pre-order.
 Scroll down to see today's best prices...

 All things considered, the Nikon D7500 offers some excellent features in a surprisingly compact and affordable form.
-The 20.9 sensor and EXPEED 5 image processing engine (yes, the same excellent double act from the D500) lead the way in reasons to upgrade to Nikon’s excellent snapper.
+The 20.9 sensor and EXPEED 5 image processing engine (yes, the same excellent double act as on the Nikon D500 (opens in new tab)) lead the way in reasons to upgrade to Nikon’s excellent snapper.